 How do doctors determine permanent partial disability ratings?

 There was a time when doctors did not have any set standards for determine permanent partial disability ratings.
-As you might expect, this led to unfairness because the doctor just picking a rating out of thin air did not result in consistent ratings that reflected the amount of permanent loss of function.
+As you might expect, this led to unfairness because the doctor would just pick the percent rating the doctor thought was fair.
+Picking a rating out of thin air without guidelines did not result in consistent ratings that reflected the amount of permanent loss of function.
+This was not fair.

-Fortunately, Georgia workers compensation law has a method that doctors must follow now when they determine the amount of permanent partial disability.
-Georgia law requires doctors to use a certain book to give you a permanent partial disability rating.
+Fortunately, Georgia workers compensation law adopted a method that doctors must follow now when they determine the amount of permanent partial disability.
+Georgia law now requires doctors to use a certain book to give you a permanent partial disability rating.

-The book that doctors are required to use is called The American Medical Associations’s Guides to the Evaluation of Permanent Impairment.
+The book that doctors are required to use is called The American Medical Association’s Guides to the Evaluation of Permanent Impairment.
 Doctors are required to use the 5th edition of that book.
-It is a big thick green book, and it tries to cover any sort of impairment that you might suffer as a result of an injury or a disease.
+It is over 600 pages long.
+Within those 600 pages, it tries to cover any sort of impairment that you might suffer as a result of an injury or a disease.

 Here are some of the chapters of the book that are used most often in workers compensation cases: